-Leaders & Tippet:

-We generally have lots of tippet and leader on hand.
+Leaders and Tippet: Guides generally have lots of tippet and leader on hand.
 However, we always appreciate it if you bring your own.
 Here are our suggestions.

-Taimen Leaders:

-For taimen leaders, we tend to just use straight shots of a quality 30-40lbs fluorocarbon.
-However, 7-9 foot tapered leaders of 20-30lbs test generally work well.
+Taimen Leaders: For taimen leaders, we tend to just use straight shots of a quality 20, 30, or 40 lb fluorocarbon.

-Taimen Tippet:

-We suggest that you bring tippet spools in the 20-30lb range and one in the 30-40lbs range.
+Taimen Tippet: We suggest that you bring tippet spools in the 20 - 30 lb range and one in the 30 - 40 lb range.
 If you intend to use straight tippet as leader - which we recommend - then just bring a couple extra spools in each category.

-Trout Tippet & Leader:

-For trout, just think about casting stimulators and terrestrials to big rainbows or browns in very clear water.
-So, 9-foot leaders, 2X (5-10lbs test).
-For tippet, a couple of spools of 6-8lbs (3X), and 10-12lbs (4X).
+Trout Tippet and Leader: For trout, just think about casting stimulators and terrestrials to big rainbows or browns in very clear water.
+So, 9 foot leaders with in 2X (5 - 10lb test).
+For tippet, a couple of spools of 6-8 lb.
+(3X) and 12-12 lb.
+(4X).

-Flies:

-MRO provides all flies.
+Flies: MRO/FM provides all flies.
 You do not have to bring any flies or tying materials.

 Most of the taimen flies we use are not available commercially.
 If you want to do some pre-trip tying, we would be more than happy to supply you with a couple of our "go to" patterns.
 They are fun and relatively easy to tie.
 Each year we learn plenty of new things about fishing this river including revelations from strange creatures that lurk in every angler's bug box.
-So, if you have an idea you'd like to try, we encourage you to bring it.
+So if you have an idea you'd like to try, we encourage you to bring it.

 PLEASE: Single, barbless hooks only.
 Be sure all your barbs are fully pinched down before arrival.

 Taimen favor big splashy dry flies that imitate rodents or fleeing baitfish.
 They like big streamers that imitate small fish.
-Think ten-inch grayling skipping across water surface fleeing for its life.
+Think grayling or trout skipping across water surface fleeing for its life.
 Tube flies work great.
-Single hooks only and please avoid saltwater hooks that are slow to rust if the fish breaks the line.
+Single hooks only, no tandem hooks.
 The trout and grayling are more straightforward.
-Our go to top water trout fly is a black foam hopper-cricket.
+Our go to top water trout fly is a foam hopper or Chubby Chernobyl.